Geeksltd/MSharp.Docs/Basics/Migration.md

 # Migrating from Json (web-based IDE) to MC# (Visual Studio based)

-# Migrating an existing M# app to MC#
-## Conversion process
-To convert an existing application to the new model, you need to convert the meta-data into the new format and then delete the old meta-data files.
+To convert an existing application to the new model, you need to convert the meta-data into the new format (*MC# files*) and then delete the old meta-data files (*.msharp files*).

 ### Step 1: Prepare
 1. Open the project in the old M# as before and build everything.